 The following table shows the per share and total underwriting discounts and commissions to be paid to the Underwriters by the selling shareholder.
 Such amounts are shown assuming both no exercise and full exercise of the Underwriters' option to purchase additional shares.

-Paid by the Selling Shareholder
+Shareholder -

-No Exercise Full Exercise
+No I Exercise Full Exercise

-Per Share Φ. •
+Per Share \$ \$

-\$

 Total \$ \$